shakes082/sheldonanthonyio.github.io/index.md

 Soon..
 ```

-## Resilient delivery:
+## Resilient Delivery:
 In the words of Heraclitus:
 > "The Only Constant in Life Is Change."

 We need to build solutions that are going to able to weather storms.
+We constantly focus on delivering solutions that does not impact core customers when unexpected circumstances occur.

 ### Intelligent Composable Business